• Skip to primary navigation

 • Basil – a powerful anti-inflammatory, also helps with itching.

-• Cardamom – pain relieving and anti-inflammatory.
+• Cardamom – pain-relieving and anti-inflammatory.
 Keeps open wounds clean.

 • Carrot seed – antiseptic and skin healing.
 Helps prevent scarring.